storybook-eol/react-treebeard/README.md

 #### decorators
 `React.PropTypes.object`

 Decorates the treeview.
-Here you can use your own Node Header, Toggle and Loading components.
+Here you can use your own HeaderContainer, Header, Toggle and Loading components.
 Defaults to `src/decorators`.
 See example below:

 ```javascript
 let decorators = {